Salisbury and Southampton Canal: History

 Hill resigned from the project shortly afterwards.
 A new act of Parliament, the Itchen Navigation Act 1800 (39 & 40 Geo.
 3. c. cviii) was obtained, which authorised the raising of additional capital, but although the company found it difficult to obtain extra shareholders, they appointed George Jones as the resident engineer, and some progress was made.
 By January 1803, the canal was in use from the west end of the tunnel to Redbridge, where it joined the Andover Canal, and from Kimbridge, further north on the Andover Canal, to West Grimstead, 4 mi to the east of Salisbury.
 The company struggled to find the money to continue construction, and sheriffs seized parts of the canal after Jones sued the company for failing to pay his salary and won the court action.

 Tolls were collected until at least the end of 1804, and the canal was still being used for some months after that, but a lack of maintenance and some wilful damage resulted in the canal being closed in 1806.
 The company was defunct by 1808.
 Parts of the Salisbury arm soon became dry, and others became a small stream, but the section in Southampton became a stagnant ditch.
 In 1841 a woman drowned in the canal, after which the council took action and filled it in.
-Raising money and getting the legal powers, through the Marsh Improvement Act 1844, to fill canal in delayed work until 1846 and the final grassing over didn't take place until 1851.
+Raising money and getting the legal powers, through the Southampton Marsh Act 1844, to fill canal in delayed work until 1846 and the final grassing over didn't take place until 1851.